plafeberhva/web-student-quest/README.md

 ## Design Decisions

-For alignment between all parties involved, we will need a document containing all design decisions.
+1. MVC (Model-View-Controller) architecture will be used for all code organization.

-Initial decision:
+2. Object Oriented Programming (OOP) principles will be used throughout the codebase.

-1. Typescript architecture
+3. Typescript architecture
-2. UI language English, with all strings stored in multi language tables.
+4. UI language English, with all strings stored in multi language tables.
-3. All project communication in English.
+5. All project communication in English.
-4. Open source coding frameworks.
+6. Open source coding frameworks.
-5. Documentation in markdown, mermaid, svg and any other textual markup languages that can be maintained in Github.
+7. Documentation in markdown, mermaid, svg and any other textual markup languages that can be maintained in Github.
-6. Design is done using UML and BPMN.
+8. Design is done using UML and BPMN.
-7. Where possible, work is done following ISO standards for quality, software development, risk and security.
+9. Where possible, work is done following ISO standards for quality, software development, risk and security.
-8. Open stack publication.
+10. Open stack publication.
-9. Testing framework for testing the code, using Mockito.
+11. Testing framework for testing the code, using Mockito.
-10. Project structure using Github issues, with status "working" and "verifying", always maximum one person responsible for each issue.
+12. Project structure using Github issues, with status "working" and "verifying", always maximum one person responsible for each issue.
-11. Issues always small enough so they can be completed in 1-2 days.
+13. Issues always small enough so they can be completed in 1-2 days.

 ## Required Workflow for Making Changes